weng-lab/bigwig-reader/README.md

 # BigWig Reader
-A Typescript library for reading BigWig, BigBed, and Bam files.
-Heavily influenced by [igv.js](https://github.com/igvteam/igv.js).
+A Typescript library for reading BigWig, BigBed, 2bit, and Bam files.
+Capable of streaming.
 For use in the browser or on Node.js.

 Brought to you by UMass Medical School, Weng Lab.